 Compliance forms are provided in the User's Manual to assist in understanding and documenting compliance with the building envelope requirements.
-Copies of the forms are provided both in printed and electronic form.
-Modifiable electronic versions are included on the CD distributed with the Manual, and also available for download from the ASHRAE website.
+Electronic versions of the compliance forms are available for download from ASHRAE's website.

 The building envelope forms are organized in two parts and on three pages.
 Part I should be used with all methods of compliance.
-Part II should be used only with the Prescriptive Building Envelope Option and should be completed separately for each space-conditioning category in the building.
+Part II should be used only with the prescriptive building envelope option and should be completed separately for each space-conditioning category in the building.